Anam-Limited/AnamVR-Web/README.md

     }
     ```
   - These questions are used by the chatbot to guide users through various support topics.
 Add new entries by appending to the exported array.

+- (For my purpose)
+  npm run build
+  firebase deploy --only hosting